• OUR PROJECTS

 • Currently

-Most of our current activities are based in and around Paciano in Umbria, Italy - the hometown of David McTaggart for many years
+Most of our current activities are based in and around Paciano in Umbria, Italy - the hometown of David McTaggart for many years.

-By creating a local model of environmental awareness and care for our surroundings the aim is for Paciano to serve as an inspiration for other communities throughout the world.
+By creating a local model of environmental awareness and care for our surroundings, the aim is for Paciano to serve as an inspiration for other communities throughout the world.

 Exciting plans for a summer school for activists in Paciano are under development, watch this space!
-In addition, we're organizing a three-day peace event around Hiroshima Day, August 6th, 2025.

 • Third Millennium Center

-After David moved his homebase to Paciano in 1989, his friendship with two passionate environmentalists living nearby - Sidney Holt and Giorgio Pilleri - flourished.
-Sidney Holt, a marine biologist of international fame, devoted his life to protecting the great whales from overhunting, and to improving fisheries management.
-Giorgio Pilleri, long-time director of the Brain Anatomy Institute in Bern Switzerland, became famous for his studies of cetacean brains and for his devotion to protecting whales from lives in captivity.
-Over the years these three dear friends and environmental heroes discussed the possibility of creating a center in Paciano.
-It would be based on their personal archives and showcase the environmental issues about which they were so passionate.
+After David moved his home base to Paciano in 1989, his friendship with two passionate environmentalists living nearby - Sidney Holt and Giorgio Pilleri - flourished.
+Sidney Holt, a marine biologist of international fame, devoted his life to protecting the great whales from overhunting and to improving fisheries management.
+Giorgio Pilleri, long-time director of the Brain Anatomy Institute in Bern, Switzerland, became famous for his studies of cetacean brains and for his devotion to protecting whales from lives in captivity.

 If you think you have material that could contribute to the permanent exhibition, please reach out

-Over the years
+• Over the years

-Since McTaggart's death in 2001, 3MF has concentrated on the SPAW Protocol and the International Whaling Commission (IWC), with a special emphasis on the exposing Japan’s vote-buying program.
+Since McTaggart's death in 2001, 3MF has concentrated on the SPAW Protocol and the International Whaling Commission (IWC), with a special emphasis on exposing Japan’s vote-buying program.

 As well as: